salu133445/pypianoroll/docs/_sources/getting_started.rst.txt

 The main objects in Pypianoroll are :class:`pypianoroll.Multitrack` and :class:`pypianoroll.Track` objects.

-A :class:`pypianoroll.Track` object is composed of a pianoroll matrix and additional track information (program number, drum indicator and its name).
+A :class:`pypianoroll.Track` object is composed of a piano roll matrix and additional track information (program number, drum indicator and its name).

 A :class:`pypianoroll.Multitrack` object consists of a list of